I have listed below all the speeches I will be giving in the Spring of 2014. But first I would like to highlight a few things:

 CHANCE TO SIT IN ON ONE OF MY LECTURES FOR THE HONORS COLLEGE

 The Honors College at Houston Baptist University (for which I’ve taught the Greco-Roman freshman curriculum for the last four years) has made an exciting change.
 We are now using an Oxford/Cambridge model in which I give nine 85 minute lectures per semester on literature-history-philosophy to supplement 4 hours per week of intense Socratic dialogue in classes of 15 students.
-I will be giving my lectures on Tuesdays from 4:20-5:45pm.
-We have chosen that late time to accommodate high schools (especially classical Christian academies) and homeschoolers who would like to sit in on one of my lectures.
-In the Spring, I will lecture on ancient Roman history, aesthetic history from Homer to Virgil, Virgil’s Aeneid, Ovid’s Metamorphoses, and the Meditations of Marcus Aurelius.
-My lectures will begin on Tuesday, Jan 21, and continue through Tuesday, March 25 (with no class on March 11, when HBU is on spring break).
-If you would be interested in bringing students to HBU to attend one or more of my lectures, please email me back and I will send you a list of titles and descriptions of each of my nine lectures.
+I will be giving my lectures on Tuesdays from 4:20-5:45pm (for freshmen) and Thursdays from 4:20-5:45pm (for sophomores) We have chosen that late time to accommodate high schools (especially classical Christian academies) and homeschoolers who would like to sit in on one of my lectures.
+In the Fall, I will lecture on ancient Greece for the freshmen and the Middle Ages for the sophomores.
+My lectures will begin on the last week of August and stretch for nine weeks.
+If you would be interested in bringing students to HBU to attend one or more of my lectures, please email me back and I will send you a list of titles and descriptions of my lectures (nine for freshmen; nine for sophomores).